dharan-sdc/Crypto-TradeO/README.md

 # 🚀 Full Stack Cryptocurrency Trading Platform

 ## 📌 Overview

-Crypto TradeO is a secure, scalable, and feature-rich cryptocurrency trading platform designed to facilitate seamless buying, selling, and managing cryptocurrencies.
-Built using modern technologies, it provides users with a powerful interface for crypto transactions, portfolio tracking, and wallet management while ensuring security through authentication and API integrations.
+The Full Stack Cryptocurrency Trading Platform is a secure, scalable, and user-friendly trading system that allows users to buy, sell, and manage cryptocurrencies efficiently.
+It integrates real-time market data, portfolio tracking, and wallet functionalities with strong authentication and security measures.
+Built using Spring Boot (Backend) and React (Frontend), this platform is designed for developers and entrepreneurs looking to explore the crypto trading domain.

 ## 🎯 Features